testimonio/blog/blogs/is-jesus-the-word.md

 In Christianity, the [**Logos**](https://en.wikipedia.org/wiki/Logos_(Christianity)) (Greek: Λόγος, "Word", "Discourse", or "Reason") is a title for Jesus Christ.
 In the standard Bible, Jesus holds many titles.
 Jesus is called: Son of God, Christ the Son, Bread of Life, or Lamb of God.
 Jesus as the Word is not a common reference we hear in Christian life.
 However, it is important to know Christ as the Word.
-In the *[Gospel of John 1:1-5 (King James Version)](https://www.biblegateway.com/passage/?search=John+1%3A1-14&version=NIV)*, John the Baptist uses the word Logos to describe Jesus in the beginning (or before creation):
+In the *[John 1:1-5 (King James Version)](https://www.biblegateway.com/passage/?search=John+1%3A1-14&version=NIV)*, John the Baptist uses the word Logos to describe Jesus in the beginning (or before creation):

 > In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.
 In him was life; and the life was the light of men.
 And the light shineth in darkness; and the darkness comprehended it not.